Brazilian coffee cycle: Workforce

 In the Paraíba Valley, slave labor was used.
 At the time, slaves were the exclusive source of the workforce.
 African slaves who had been brought across the Atlantic were being used for coffee production.
-Indigenous peoples taken as slaves by the Portuguese were also essential workers to the sustainability to the production of coffee.
 With the prohibition of the African slave trade in 1850, it became increasingly difficult and expensive to acquire slave laborers.
 For some time, producers could rely on internal trafficking, diverting slaves from the impoverished regions of the north to the more prosperous south.
 But the constant increase in production required a growing labor force, and alternatives had to be found to solve the shortage of workers.

 The solution was to use free labor: first through the partnership regime, and later with mass immigration at the end of the 19th and beginning of the 20th century.
-By 1847, Senator Nicolau Vergueiro had brought European settlers to his farms through the so-called "partnership", or "sock".
-In this system, the owner gives up the land and the sharecropper (the one employed by this system) does the work, and the final product is divided between the two, half-and-half.
+By 1847, senator Nicolau Vergueiro had brought European settlers to his farms through the so-called "partnership", or "half" system.
+In this system, the owner provides the land and the sharecropper (the one employed by this system) does the work, and the final product is divided between the two, half-and-half.
 The sharecropper, with his half, must still pay his expenses with clothing, food, etc., obtained from the landlord.
 In other words, he has very little left.
 This system was the cause of the Revolt of Ibicaba.

 The system was adopted by other farmers, but was not successful.
 Later, from the 1870s on, with the great increase in farming and with the forecast of the end of slavery soon to come, there was more interest in the adoption of free labor, but this time in a wage contract system, and no longer in the partnership system.
 The Italian immigrants came mainly because they were less demanding than the Germans, Swiss and others.

 These immigrants at the beginning of the Republic were now brought from their countries of origin with official aid, and found sufficient support for their definitive settlement.
 The form of payment was also different.
 The settlers generally received a fixed annual salary and a further share at harvest time, which was variable.
 In addition, they were entitled to cultivate small areas for personal use.
 While these kept coffee as one of Brazil's main exports for the rest of the 1800s and some of the 1900s, the production and export of coffee clearly suffered from the loss of slavery.
 The cycle wasn't nearly as sustainable without free labor and slavery, even with all the new immigrants.

 As previously mentioned, coffee cultivation in the Paraíba Valley was based on rudimentary techniques.
 Slave labor was precisely what made production remain rudimentary, because this labor regime is not a stimulus to innovation.
 In western São Paulo, on the other hand, the barons had a greater entrepreneurial spirit.
 In this region: